Looking inside jets: an introduction to jet substructure and boosted-object phenomenology: Measurements of jet observables

 \section{Measurements of jet observables}

-Various jet observables discussed in Chapters~\ref{tools}-\ref{sec:curiosities} have been measured by ATLAS and CMS.
+Various jet observables discussed in Chapters~\ref{tools}-\ref{sec:curiosities} have been measured by the LHC experiments.
 In the following we will discuss a selection of the measurements performed for these observables and we will focus on measurements for large-$R$ jets.
+Where possible, we will favour measurements that have been compared to first-principle calculations that have been described in the previous chapter.
+The up-to-date list of jet substructure measurement is maintained by the \href{https://twiki.cern.ch/twiki/bin/view/LHCPhysics/LHCJetSubstructureMeasurements}{LHC Electro-Weak Working Group}.